Oxyhydride/Sredictio/README.md

 The sentiment data was obtained by using NLTK's VADER sentiment analysis tool (for what it can do, go [here](https://medium.com/analytics-vidhya/simplifying-social-media-sentiment-analysis-using-vader-in-python-f9e6ec6fc52f)) against the Straits Times' articles on a particular company.

-More on how the sentiments were obtained can be found in the `Get Sentiment` directory, in a file called `README.md`.

 ## What's with the spreadsheet?
 `Sredictio Data Tracking.xlsx` is an excel spreadsheet used to document all the tests done on the data and on the A2C agent.

 There spreadsheet currently contains 3 previous tests on the data and on the model.
-For the tab on `Training Data on Performance`, read the `README.md` file under the `TDoP` subdirectory.
+You can find the tests' codes under `Extra Resources/Statistical Analysis`.

 ## Credits
 - Stock data taken from [Yahoo Finance](https://finance.yahoo.com/).